 He chose a solar business because he wanted to find a difference as it was new and many did not know about it.

-The first product sold by the company are solar garden lamps but a year later it faced with a fierce competition from the China market which offered lower prices.
+The first product sold by the company are solar garden lamps but a year later it faced fierce competition from the China market which offered lower prices.

 Not wanting to give up, Guntor has taken the next step by introducing new products namely solar street lamps and solar hybrid in rural schools.